 - Inducing vomiting

-Many patients didn’t survive their treatment, and many were buried on the asylum grounds.
+Many patients didn’t survive their treatment and were buried on the asylum grounds.

 Not all treatments, however, were inhumane.
 Patients at the better institutions were allowed some measure of autonomy and were rewarded for good behavior.

 More effective treatments included: